Scroll Up

 FAQ's

-A: Yes, all residential customers are asked to follow the watering schedule.
+A: Yes, all customers are asked to follow the voluntary watering schedule.

 A: We recommend only using the water needed while waiting for the sod to establish and making sure you are using your water efficiently by avoiding overwatering.
 When your sod has rooted, typically after two weeks, please reduce your watering schedule to normal levels (up to two times per week) based on the above schedule.

 A: These restrictions are highly recommended but are not mandatory.
-We encourage customers to share our recent emails and letters with neighbors to help spread the word so we can all do our part.
+We encourage customers to share this website with neighbors to help spread the word so we can all do our part.
 As FCLWD cannot enforce the restrictions due to the limits of our Title 32 organizational structure, we are relying on voluntary compliance to avoid the need for more extreme measures.

-A: FCLWD is not a land-use authority; meaning we don’t have any say in how the land in our district is used.
-Land use is determined by the cities and counties where we provide water.
+A: FCLWD is not a land-use authority; meaning we don’t control decisions about how land in our district is used.
+We can signal the scarcity of water through pricing of new tap purchases, but ultimately, land use is determined by the cities and counties where we provide water.
 Land use authorities are also the authority that issues and manages building permits.
 If you have questions or concerns about land-use code, please contact the municipality directly involved.

 Hi!
 How can we help you?